swapdesai/kafka-avro-to-json/README.md

 # kafka-avro-to-json
-Spring Boot project for converting Kafka AVRO to JSON
+Java project for converting Kafka AVRO to JSON